New Relic APM

 New Relic connects and monitors your site using a PHP agent.
 As it collects data, you can log in and review the responses through the New Relic dashboard.

-Using the New Relic dashboard, you can immediately track and find the following:
+Using the New Relic dashboard, you can immediately track and find:

-- Investigate customer comments of issues with your site
+- Customer comments about issues with your site

-- Identify applications with high transaction time and follow up on queries, calls, and methods with Blackfire
+- Applications with high transaction time and follow up on queries, calls, and methods with Blackfire

 We recommend reviewing tracked data: